sagivantebi/SagivAntebiFeed/README.md

 # Hello there :wave:

-#### I'm Nave, a keyboard enthusiast that obviously got into the hobby because I program since I was 14, not because of "Fjell with lubed Holy Pandas".
+#### I'm Sagiv, a keyboard enthusiast that obviously got into the hobby because I program since I was 14, not because of "Fjell with lubed Holy Pandas".
 ~ Currently in Uni, studying my final semester of B.Sc in CS at Ben Gurion University.

 ~ I'm currently working on adding random features to a fork of XV6 for Operating Systems class.